Banana Cottage Cheese Pancakes: No Oats, No Flour

 • Add eggs and cottage cheese.
 Mix well.

-• Stir in baking powder and vanilla extract (if using).
+• Stir in xanthan gum, baking powder and vanilla extract (if using).
+Xanthan gum will thicken the batter almost immediately.

-• Heat a nonstick pan over medium heat.
+• Heat a large nonstick pan over medium heat.
 Grease lightly.

 • Serve with your favorite toppings.